Numerical computation of Neumann controls for the heat equation on a finite interval: Implementation of the algorithm

 \subsection{Numerical performance}

 The numerical calculations were performed in Python using the mpmath \cite{J13} library, which is suitable for real and complex floating-point arithmetic with arbitrary precision.
-The calculations run with a precision of 30 digits.
+The calculations run with a precision of 30 digits. { Here, we present results for $N\le 10$.
+The same trend holds also for larger values of $N$, but one has to increase the precision on the calculations.}

 Some of the results were obtained also by Mathematica, using the basic commands `NIntegrate', `Inverse' for the numerical integration and the matrix inversion, respectively.
-The results were identical with the ones obtained by Python, and the computational cost was essentially the same, namely few seconds for the numerical derivation of the controller $h(t)$.
+The results were identical with the ones obtained by Python, and the computational cost was essentially the same, namely few seconds for the numerical derivation of the control $h(t)$.

-\begin{remark} A distribution of $\{x_k\}_{k=0}^{N}$ which is denser near $x=1$ and sparser near $x=0$ demonstrate slightly better results.
-For example if the sample is distributed as $x_k=1-\left(\frac{k}{N}\right)^{3/2}$, then Table \ref{tab3} demonstrates values of the error up to 6 times smaller than the respective values of Table 1.
-Furthermore, the controller is slightly smaller, comparing the results of Table \ref{tab4} with the ones of Table 2. \end{remark}